Run as a Candidate

 Election Signage and Advertising

-Candidates using printed or electronic election advertisements must comply with the Advertising Guidelines for Contact Information.
+Candidates using printed or electronic election advertisements must comply with the Advertising Guidelines for Political Participants.
 Advertisements that are not compliant may be removed or discontinued by the Chief Electoral Officer.

-No election advertisements may be placed on or distributed at a polling place or within the boundaries of the land that it is located on.
+No election advertisements may be placed on or distributed at a voting place or within the boundaries of the land that it is located on.

 Candidates should be aware that there are additional legislation and requirements that may apply to the placement, location, and timelines for the removal of election signs.
 All candidates should consult the local municipality for the specific bylaws that pertain to your area.